meaning-matters/DCatalog/README.txt

 Remarks:
+- I've chosen not to add Carthage (i.e. Firebase) sources to the repository.

 - The certificate pulled from marlove.net is invalid and the CN does not match (and is api.remotephone.app).
 For that reason I was unable to switch on SSL pinning.
   It is implemented, but currently disabled.